JSorngard/const-primes/README.md

 # const-primes

 This is a small crate for creating arrays of prime numbers at compile time.

+Due to limitations imposed by compile time rust this crate uses trial division to generate its arrays.
+This renders it unsuitable for creating very large arrays.

-#![no_std] compatible.
+`#![no_std]` compatible.

 ## Example